Why This Recipe Works

 Add egg white, scallion, white pepper, salt, cornstarch, and Shaoxing wine to the shrimp.
 With chopsticks or a fork, mix in a circular motion until combined.
 Using wet hands, form shrimp paste into 2-inch balls and set on a parchment-lined baking sheet.
 Refrigerate until ready to cook in hot pot.

-For the Scallion and Hot Pepper Sauce: Combine chili, scallion, cilantro, and ginger in a bowl.
+For the Scallion and Hot Pepper Sauce: Combine chile, scallion, cilantro, and ginger in a bowl.
 In a small saucepan, heat peanut or olive oil over medium heat for 30 seconds.
-Drizzle hot oil all over scallions, chili, ginger, and cilantro.
+Drizzle hot oil all over scallions, chile, ginger, and cilantro.